greyscalepress/interview-project/content/interviews/2013-05-22-Books-with-an-attitude.md

 # Books with an Attitude

 From 22 May until 31 May, 2013, the Libre Graphics Research Unit presents *Books with an attitude*, an exhibition of printed books made with Libre digital tools.
-This exhibition includes Libre bookdesign and typography from all over Europe, demonstrating how content, aesthetics and Libre tools can play together.
+This exhibition includes Libre book design and typography from all over Europe, demonstrating how content, aesthetics and Libre tools can play together.

 Location: Maus Hábitos, Porto
 Exhibition design and curation: Manufactura Independente (Porto)